 Ankle Sprains

-Ankle sprains need to be treated so a small problem doesn’t become worse later.
+Ankle sprains need to be treated, so a small problem doesn’t become worse later.
 Chronic ankle pain can result from insufficiently treated sprains.

-Initially, injured players should apply the principles of RICE which stands for rest, ice, compression, and elevation.
+Initially, injured players should apply the principles of RICE, which stands for rest, ice, compression, and elevation.
 This can help reduce swelling, inflammation, and pain.
 It’s important to see a podiatrist to get an X-ray or MRI to find out if there is more extensive damage.
 Other treatments can include wearing a walking boot, crutches if non-weightbearing and physical therapy to build strength and increase range of motion.

 Learn more about the treatment of ankle sprains here!